18 Iconic English Music Videos to Crank Up Your Vocabulary

 There is no greater feeling than listening to a fun song that you love!

-So why not bring that enjoyment to learning advanced English vocabulary words?
+So why not bring that enjoyment to learning English vocabulary words?

-So make learning advanced vocabulary easy by listening to your favorite bands and artists!
+So make learning English vocabulary easy by listening to some iconic bands and artists!

 Song: “Thriller” by Michael Jackson